dominodatalab/cucu/CONTRIBUTING.md

 Here's some options:
 1. drop into an ipdb debugger on failure using the cucu run `-i` argument
 2. add a `breakpoint()` call to python code to drop into an ipdb debugger
-3. configure VSCode secret sauce
+3. configure VSCode to launch and connect in debug mode
    1. setup poetry's directory to use the project's directory - see [Fancier Dev Setup](#fancier-dev-setup)
    2. in VSCode **`Python: Select Interpreter`** as `./.venv/bin/python`
    3. add a launch`.vscode/launch.json` and **change the `args`**